 The terrain parks are for riders of all ages and abilities to enjoy.
-Sonny Boy Terrain Park, located on the Sonny Boy Run, and Eglise Terrain Park, located on the Queen B's Gem, consists of rails, boxes, and other fun, medium to large-sized features.
+Sonny Boy Terrain Park, located on the Sonny Boy Run, and Eglise Terrain Park, located on Corey Fest, consists of rails, boxes, and other fun, medium to large-sized features.
 Please read and obey all posted signs, instructions, and warnings before using Freestyle Terrain.